opensanctions/opensanctions/zavod/docs/metadata.md

 - `deploy`
     - `schedule` - a cron style schedule defining what time and frequency a crawler should run, e.g `30 */6 * * *`

+### Continuous Integration

+- `ci_test` - boolean, default `true`.
+If true, the crawler is run when its python or yaml is modified in CI.
+Set to false for extremely slow crawlers, or those that require credentials, and then take extra care when modifying them.

 ### Exports

 - `exports` - An array of strings matching the [export formats](https://www.opensanctions.org/docs/bulk/), e.g. `"targets.nested.json"`.
 The default is best for most cases.